 Each of the plans and the PBM participating in the Wisconsin Public Employers Group Health Insurance Program is required to have a complaint and grievance resolution procedure in place to help resolve participants' problems.
-Your plan and the PBM have information on how to initiate this process.
-You must exhaust all of your appeal rights through the plan or PBM first in order to pursue review through an Independent Review Organization (IRO) or through ETF and the Group Insurance Board.
+Contact your plan or the PBM to get information on how to initiate this process.
+You must exhaust all of your appeal rights through the plan or PBM first in order to pursue review through an External Review/Independent Review Organization (IRO) or through ETF and the Group Insurance Board.
 If the plan upholds its denial, it will state in its final decision letter your options if you wish to proceed further.

 As a member of the Wisconsin Public Employers Group Health Insurance Program, you have the right to request an administrative review through ETF if your health plan or PBM has rendered a decision on your grievance and it is not eligible for IRO review as described above.
-To initiate an ETF review, you may call or send a letter to ETF and request an Employee Trust Funds Complaint Form (ET-2405).
+To initiate an ETF review, you may call or send a letter to ETF and request an ETF Insurance Complaint (ET-2405) form.
 Complete the complaint form and attach all pertinent documentation, including the plan's response to your grievance.

 Please note that ETF's review will not be initiated until you have completed the grievance process available to you through the plan or PBM.
-After your complaint is received, it is acknowledged and information is obtained from the plan or PBM.
+After your complaint is received, it will be acknowledged and information may be obtained from the plan or PBM.
 An ETF ombudsperson will review and investigate your complaint and attempt to resolve your dispute with your plan or PBM.
 If the ombudsperson is unable to resolve your complaint to your satisfaction, you will be notified of additional administrative review rights available through ETF.

-Adult Children: The Patient Protection and Affordable Care Act (PPACA) and 2011 Wisconsin Act 49 eliminated tax liability for the fair market value of health coverage for these dependents through the month in which they turn 26, if eligible.
+Adult Children: The Affordable Care Act (ACA) and 2011 Wisconsin Act 49 eliminated tax liability for the fair market value of health coverage for these dependents through the month in which they turn age 26, if eligible.

-If the tax dependent status of your dependent over age 26 changes, please notify your employer (or for annuitants and continuants, ETF).
+If the tax dependent status of your dependent over age 26 changes, please notify your employer (or for retirees and continuants, ETF).

 This opt-out incentive is available only to eligible State of Wisconsin employees.
-However, WPE employers may choose to offer a similar program in 2016.
+However, WPE employers may choose to offer a similar program.

 Selecting a Health Plan